gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/docs/README.md

 ## Solution Overview

 Not all of the above requirements have been fully addressed in the present proof of concept but a large proportion of them have been achieved with a recommended route to final delivery.
-However the following sections describe how the requirements have been addressed in each component of the solution.
+The following sections describe how the requirements have been addressed in each component of the solution.

 [OpenNMS Radio Integration](./opennmsRadioModel.md) Discussion of how the radio equipment can be monitored by OpenNMS